GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Introduction

-The first step is to get familiar with the [ADK](https://adk.dev/) (Agent Development Kit) and the deployment process.
-You will start with a skeleton project and see how to run it in your local environment before moving it to the cloud.
+Before building advanced features, you need to understand the foundation.
+The [Agent Development Kit (ADK)](https://adk.dev/) is an open-source framework designed to help developers build, test, and run production-ready AI agents.

+In this challenge, you will configure your local development environment by running an ADK agent inside Cloud Shell before we scale our architecture to the cloud.

 ### Description

-We’ve already prepared a code base for you and put it in a Git repository (your coach will provide you the link).
+We've already prepared a code base for you and put it in a Git repository (your coach will provide you the link).
 Clone that on Cloud Shell, create a virtual environment, activate it and install the Python dependencies from the `requirements.txt`.
-Configure the agent to use user credentials for local development through Agent Platform.
+Configure the agent to use *user credentials* for local development through Agent Platform (formerly known as Vertex AI).

 Once everything is set up, run `adk web` and make sure that the agent responds back.